swiftlang/swift-evolution/proposals/nnnn-trailing-comma-lists.md

 ### Development Quality of Life Improvement

-A trailing comma is a optional comma after the last item in a series of elements:
+A trailing comma is an optional comma after the last item in a list of elements:

 ```swift
 let rank = [